naimGur/invoice-analyzer/README.md

 ## Prerequisites

+- Node (20.0 or higher)
 - Docker
 - OpenAI API key

 ## Installation Using Docker Locally

+Clone this repository and cd into the project folder

 `docker build -t nestjs-file-analyzer .`

 `docker run -p 3000:3000 --env-file .env nestjs-file-analyzer`

+## Installation and Testing Without Docker

+Clone this repository and cd into the project folder

+`npm i`

+To unit test:
+`npm run test`

+To run:
+`npm run start`

+Unit tests are done only for file service.
+They are for example.
+They can be extended.